Théâtre du Châtelet

-The Théâtre du Châtelet ([teɑtʁ dy ʃɑtlɛ]) is a theatre and opera house, located in the place du Châtelet in the 1st arrondissement of Paris, France.
+The Théâtre du Châtelet ([teɑtʁ dy ʃɑtlɛ]) is a theatre and opera house, located on the Place du Châtelet in the 1st arrondissement of Paris, France.

 One of two theatres (the other being the Théâtre de la Ville) built on the site of a châtelet, a small castle or fortress, it was designed by Gabriel Davioud at the request of Baron Haussmann between 1860 and 1862.
 Originally named the Théâtre Impérial du Châtelet, it has undergone remodeling and name changes over the years.
 Currently it seats 2,500 people.

 Description

 The theatre is one of two apparent twins constructed along the quays of the Seine, facing each other across the open Place du Châtelet.
 The other is the Théâtre de la Ville.
 Their external architecture is essentially Palladian entrances under arcades, although their interior layouts differ considerably.
 At the centre of the plaza is an ornate, sphinx-endowed fountain, erected in 1808, which commemorates Napoleon's victory in Egypt.